-- residential flat building means a building containing three or more dwellings, but does not include an attached dwelling or multi dwelling housing. - multi dwelling housing means three or more dwellings (whether attached or detached) on one lot of land, each with access at ground level, but does not include a residential flat building.
+- residential flat building means a building containing three or more dwellings, but does not include an attached dwelling or multi dwelling housing. - manor houses as defined in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008. - multi dwelling housing means three or more dwellings (whether attached or detached) on one lot of land, each with access at ground level, but does not include a residential flat building. - multi dwelling housing (terraces) as defined in Woollahra LEP 2014.

-In addition to the DCP controls, the NSW Government's State Environmental Planning Policy No. 65 - Design Quality of Residential Flat Development (SEPP 65) is also a mandatory consideration for all applications for residential flat buildings and multi dwelling housing that is three or more storeys and contains four or more self-contained dwellings.
+In addition to the DCP controls, the NSW Government's State Environmental Planning Policy No. 65 - Design Quality of Residential Apartment Development (SEPP 65) is also a mandatory consideration for all applications for residential flat buildings and multi dwelling housing that is three or more storeys and contains four or more self-contained dwellings.

-SEPP 65 contains principles for good design and provides guidance for evaluating the merit of design solutions, and is supported by the Residential Flat Design Code.
-The Code contains detailed information about how development proposals can achieve the design quality principles in the SEPP, addressing matters such as building separation and building configuration.
+SEPP 65 contains principles for good design and provides guidance for evaluating the merit of design solutions, and is supported by the Apartment Design Guide.
+The guide contains detailed information about how development proposals can achieve the design quality principles in the SEPP, addressing matters such as building separation and building configuration.